AhmetFarukTUNC/Projects/CalculatorMachine/readMe.md

 # Installation

-## 1. Install Python on your computer (https://www.python.org/downloads/).
+## 1. Install Python on your computer.

 ## 2. Download or clone the project: